 “Can you help me call my parents?”

 The woman who’d turned away covered her face with both hands.
 One of the men leaned on his knuckles with his eyes screwed tight, as though he was fighting against leaking some tears.
 The only person in the room who wasn’t stunned and saddened in equal measures… was Archer, who just had a face of sympathy and understanding.
 Somehow… Archer’s face of shared understanding of pain helped finally cut through Ritsuka’s numbness.
 And the thoughts that reached through, Ritsuka put them all into words…

 “I guess it’s impossible after all.
 There’s nothing left out there but fire and ruin.
 A whole world that’s like the hellscape I saw in Fuyuki.
 I honestly… can’t imagine it.
 I don’t have the ability to understand something that big.
 But I can understand that everywhere I’ve ever been, everyone I’ve ever known… is gone.
 Stolen away by the man Lev called his ‘King.’
 And that if I don’t do anything, I’ll disappear too in less than two years.
 So… even if I don’t understand, even if I can’t comprehend what happened or why… I’m going to fight back.
-Because I’m not going to let everything I’ve even known and loved be stolen away from me without a fight.
+Because I’m not going to let everything I’ve ever known and loved be stolen away from me without a fight.
 Even if it’s futile, even if I have no chance… I’m still going to try.
 Because my home is worth fighting for.
 Everyone.
 Please.
 Let me fight.
 I’m asking for something selfish here, but please support me in doing so.”